CornElDos/Wordpress-Plugin-Last-Updated-Posts/README.md

 Used prompts

-First prompt
+First prompt\n
-# Hello.
+Hello.
 You are an expert in php coding, Wordpress and plugins for Wordpress.
 Can you help me?

 Second prompt
 # I want you to create a complete plugin.
 Which I can upload and install.
 I want it to do the following: Add "Last updated" as a column to the Posts page and display the date when the last update was made.
 Can you help me?